mendax1234/6940Swerve-docs/docs/source/docs/contributing/translation.rst

 3. You may be contacted and asked questions involving contributing languages before being granted access to the 6940swerve-docs translation project.
 4. Translate your language!

+.. important:: Since we have enabled **Tansifex Memory** function in our project, you had better check whether there is a suggestion for your translation at the bottom right (due to our automatic lock-file mechanism, the file you are translating now may have already been translated by other people).

 Links
 ------